-As our own world comes to increasingly resemble the dystopian futures described in post-apocalyptic speculative fiction novels, we’ll inevitably see more and more of those works emerge, just to remind us how truly fucked we are.
-This week, I read and reviewed Ray Bradbury’s iconic treatise on censorship and authoritarianism, Fahrenheit 451, and now I turn to the most recent movie version.
+As our own world comes to increasingly resemble the dystopian futures described in post-apocalyptic novels, we’ll inevitably see more and more of those works emerge, just to remind us how truly fucked we are.
+This week, I read and reviewed Ray Bradbury’s iconic treatise on censorship and authoritarianism, Fahrenheit 451, and now I turn to the most recent movie adaptation.

 Before it premiered at the Cannes Film Festival, the arrival of HBO’s Fahrenheit 451 was heralded by a particularly eerie Tweet.
 It offered us the immortal tagline: “Fact.
 Fiction.
 It all burns.”
 Ramin Bahrani started developing this adaptation back in 2016, and last year it finally reached our screens.
 Mel Gibson was reportedly planning to direct, with Tom Cruise in the lead, but their conflicting schedules led them both to pull out; Brad Pitt was also briefly considered for the role.
 I, for one, am incredible glad the Calendar Gods that stymied those ideas, because I’m not sure I could have convinced myself to watch 100 full minutes of those ageing white dude-bros trying to save the future.
 As it stands, Bahrani ended up writing and directing the production, which was the best possible outcome for all involved.

-Just a few minutes in, it was obvious that Bahrani wasn’t sticking faithfully to Bradbury’s book.
+Just a few minutes in, it’s obvious that Bahrani isn’t sticking faithfully to Bradbury’s book.
 I mean, it’s hard to blame him – I know there are plenty of fans of the original material who would see me tarred and feathered for even suggesting this but I think the changes improved the story dramatically.
 Guy Montag (played by Michael B. Jordan) is no longer an oblivious middle-aged grunt with a miserable wife, but a young and energetic public figure, the face of the Firemen – and black.
-I debated whether to even bring this up, because it shouldn’t matter (and in an ideal world, it wouldn’t), but it’s important to celebrate filmmakers who get it right: the POC casting in this film was amazing, without the hollow ring of tokenism that so often plagues films trying desperately to appeal to “woke” audiences.
+I debated whether to even bring this up, because it shouldn’t matter (and in an ideal world, it wouldn’t), but it’s important to celebrate filmmakers who get it right: the POC casting in this film is amazing, without the hollow ring of tokenism that so often plagues films trying desperately to appeal to woke audiences.